 5. Calculate the new index value as

-7. Sub-indices, or information on constituent questions will be released together with the main index, but only to respondents through our monthly 'detailed report'.
+7. Sub-indices, or information on constituent questions is released together with the main index, but only to respondents through our monthly 'detailed report'.